Note: If you would rather determine and use your Kibbe body type in this step, please click here.

 Below you will find the characteristics of the five basic body shapes commonly used in the fashion industry.

-If you have looked at body shapes before you might have come across guides that contain more than these five shapes.
-This is because the five basic body shapes can be broken down into sub-categories and as I mentioned earlier you probably won't fit exactly into just one of the five categories.
+If you have looked at body shapes before, you might have come across guides that contain more than these five shapes.
+That is because the five basic body shapes can be broken down into sub-categories, and as mentioned earlier, you probably won't fit into just one of the five categories.

-But since we are not really concerned with a definitive categorisation but with determining which parts of your body require visual balancing, you can determine your primary body shape as the one that you fit in the most.
+But since we are not really concerned with a definitive categorisation but with determining which parts of your body require visual balancing, you can determine your primary body shape as the one you resonate with the most.

-Each of these basic body shapes has a prominent characteristic and have been chosen for a reason:
+Each of these basic body shapes has a prominent characteristic, and they have been chosen for a reason:

 Bust/Shoulders and hips will be almost the same - within 5% of each other - and your waist will be less than 25% smaller than your bust.